tbraun96/ez_pqcrypto/README.md

 # ez_pqcrypto
 Abstracts over pqcrypto.
-Allows selecting a post-quantum encryption algorithm by setting a single byte-sized value.
+Allows selecting a post-quantum key-exchange algorithm by setting a single byte-sized value.
 Useful for multi-algorithmic or nondeterministic schemes

 ```
 // Alice wants to share data with Bob.
 She first creates a PostQuantumContainer